MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 * Support font awesome in emails
 * Minor bug fixes in reporting
 * Cache reflection fields hence upgrade the app performance up to 5%
-* Add time summary for task group, milestone, component, version views
+* Add time summary for bug group, milestone, component, version views
 * Allow system admin can change the SMTP setting on the fly
 * Enable gzip compression for assets by default
 * Replace the old log4j library by logback